adhampatnam/NatSysProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** __Fill answer here__.
+ No. This is because when a container is stopped and removed, any data stored in the container’s writable layer is lost.
-2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Fill answer here__.
+2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Fill answer here__. yes
 ## Running your own container with persistent storage

 1. In the previous experiment, you might have notice that containers are not persistent.
 To make storage persistent, you will need to mount them.